-People who follow a Mediterranean style diet tend to have higher HDL or “good” cholesterol levels, which help promote heart health.
+People who follow a Mediterranean-style diet tend to have higher HDL (good) cholesterol levels, which help promote heart health.
 Inuit Eskimos, who get high amounts of omega-3 fatty acids from eating fatty fish, also tend to have increased HDL cholesterol and decreased triglycerides (fats in the blood).
-Several studies have shown that fish oil supplements reduce triglyceride levels.
-Finally, walnuts (which are rich in alpha linolenic acid or ANA, which converts to omega-3s in the body) have been reported to lower total cholesterol and triglycerides in people with high cholesterol levels.
+Several studies show that fish oil supplements reduce triglyceride levels.
+Walnuts, which are rich in alpha linolenic acid or ALA, which can convert to omega-3s in the body, have been reported to lower total cholesterol and triglycerides in people with high cholesterol levels.

 High blood pressure

 Several clinical studies suggest that diets rich in omega-3 fatty acids lower blood pressure in people with hypertension.
 An analysis of 17 clinical studies using fish oil supplements found that taking 3 or more grams of fish oil daily may reduce blood pressure in people with untreated hypertension.
 Doses this high, however, should only be taken under the direction of a physician.